-A Step By Step Guide to Moving Content From One WordPress Site to Another
+How to Move Content From One WordPress Site to Another

-A Step By Step Guide to Moving Content From One WordPress Site to Another
+How to Move Content From One WordPress Site to Another

 Moving your WordPress site to another location can be a stressful and fiddly experience, not helped by the fact you can’t just simply move your files and database.
 No, that’s just not how WordPress works.